JulyThirteenth/depth_transform/README.md

 * filter_points: Filter of output Point Cloud, a example: [['y', -0.25, 0.25], ...]
 * map_resolution: Resolution of Occupancy Map
 * map_size: Side length of Occupancy Map
+* aggregation: The way of calculate the distance of a block depth
+* n_intervals: The number of intervals for depth scan
+* default_value: The max value of each intervals